Public Health

 Resources to help build strong community partnerships

-• Tool for Tracking Partners and Partnership Activities: Pages 81-88 from HSA’s Integrating HIV Care, Treatment & Prevention Services into Primary Care–A Toolkit for Health Centers guide includes a Partnership Toolkit that provides a comprehensive list of key considerations, steps, and templates to help guide your organizations’ community relationship building and tracking.
+• Tool for Tracking Partners and Partnership Activities (PDF): Pages 81-88 from HSA’s Integrating HIV Care, Treatment & Prevention Services into Primary Care–A Toolkit for Health Centers guide includes a Partnership Toolkit that provides a comprehensive list of key considerations, steps, and templates to help guide your organizations’ community relationship building and tracking.

 • Partnership Mapping Template (PDF): This template provides a framework to help your organization keep track of relationships with non-clinical services and outpatient clinics that will support both community outreach and a sustainable linkage to care program.